On P^1-stabilization in unstable motivic homotopy theory: Preliminaries on unstable and stable motivic homotopy theory

-\begin{proof} For the first statement, we begin by observing that $\aone$-invariant Nisnevich sheaves of spectra are closed under colimits in the larger category of Nisnevich sheaves of spectra.
-Therefore, it suffices to establish the result for Nisnevich sheaves of spectra.
+\begin{proof} {\bf Point 1}.
+Begin by observing that $\aone$-invariant Nisnevich sheaves of spectra are closed under colimits in the larger category of Nisnevich sheaves of spectra.
+It therefore suffices to establish the result for Nisnevich sheaves of spectra.
 To establish the result for Nisnevich sheaves of spectra, it suffices to check stalkwise, in which case we may reduce to the case of ordinary spectra, which may be found in \cite[Proposition 1.4.3.9]{HA}.